-- 7.2 Cantilevers: When cantilevers are encountered the deck acts only as a permanent form; top reinforcing steel must be designed by the structural engineer. - 7.3 Composite Beams and Girders: Most composite floor deck sections are suitable for use with composite beams.
+7.2 Cantilevers: When cantilevers are encountered, the deck acts only as a permanent form; top reinforcing steel must be designed by the structural engineer.

+7.3 Composite Beams and Girders: Most composite floor deck sections are suitable for use with composite beams.
 The new (1980) AISC Specification has specifically provided for the use of deck in this type of construction.

+7.4 Fire Ratings: Many different fire rated assemblies that use composite floor deck are available.
+Consult each manufacturer for a list of ratings.
+7.5 Fireproofing: The metal deck manufacturer shall not be responsible for the cleaning of the underside of metal deck to ensure bond of fireproofing.
+Adherence of fireproofing materials is dependent on many variables; the deck manufacturer (supplier) is not responsible for the adhesion or adhesive ability of the fireproofing.

+7.6 Dynamic Loads:

-- 7.4 Fire Ratings: Many different fire rated assemblies that use composite floor deck are available.
-Consult each manufacturer for a list of ratings. - 7.5 Dynamic Loads: Dynamic loading, e.g., fork lifts, can, over a long period of time, interfere with the mechanical bond between the concrete and deck which achieves its composite action via web indents.
-Reinforcing steel running perpendicular to the deck span and placed on top of the deck ribs is often used with this type of loading to distribute concentrated loads. - 7.6 Staggered End Laps: Staggering floor deck end laps is not a recommended practice.
-The deck capacity as a form and the load capacity of the composite deck/slab system are not increased by staggering the end laps; layout and erection costs are.
+Dynamic loading, e.g., fork lifts, can, over a long period of time, interfere with the mechanical bond between the concrete and deck which achieves its composite action via web indents.
+Reinforcing steel running perpendicular to the deck span and placed on top of the deck ribs is often used with this type of loading to distribute concentrated loads.